 5. Think about how you are going to deliver your products to the retailer – and how you can make it cost-effective.
 Few supermarkets or retailers accept direct deliveries to a store, so you will have to take your goods to a central distribution depot which could be 50 miles away.
 One solution is to join forces with another producer in your area to share costs.

 6. If your product is taken on, get involved in promoting it.
-Make sure it is being displayed properly and offer to do in-store tastings.
+Make sure it is being displayed correctly and offer to do in-store tastings.

 Sainsbury – supplysomethingnew.co.uk